Skip to main content

 Krasowski MD.
 A retrospective analysis of glycol and toxic alcohol ingestion: utility of anion and osmolal gaps.
 BMC Clinical Pathology.
 2012; 12:1

-This page titled 3.5: Osmolar Gap is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Kerry Brandis via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.5: Osmolar Gap is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Kerry Brandis via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?